zach-delong/S3G/README.md

 ## Containerization

+These instructions are out of date, though they may still work.

 This is an early prototype of containerization for me.
 You can run the project and the tests for the project by building the docker image (from the dockerfile)
 ```